P2P Direct Transfer Encrypted

 🔐 E2E Encrypted

-WebRTC DTLS + SRTP encryption.
-AES-256-GCM for data channels.
+AES-256-CTR encryption for file transfer and chat over direct TCP.
+WebRTC DTLS + SRTP for video/audio calls.
 The server cannot decrypt any transferred data.

 🔑 Mutual Auth